 An advisory committee of five or more tenure-track or tenured faculty members will oversee your graduate education.
 During the first year, before an advisory committee has been formed and a major professor selected, the First-Year Advisory Committee will serve as your advisor.
 The First-Year Advisory Committee will help you select courses, laboratory rotations, and your major professor, and they can assist you with other issues that may arise during the first year.

 After you have chosen a lab, your major professor will help you in choosing the other members of your advisory committee.
 Choose this committee carefully, taking time to discuss potential members with faculty and other students.
 Selection of a major professor and the additional four members of the advisory committee should be completed by the end of March of the first year.
 At least five members of the committee must be tenure-track or tenured professors at UW–Madison.
 At least three members of the committee should be members of the program.
 To ensure that advisory committees reflect a broad perspective, at least three different areas of neuroscience or approaches to neuroscience must be represented on the committee.
 Examples of different areas include behavior/cognition, development, synaptic transmission/membrane excitability.
 Examples of different approaches include electrophysiology, genetic/model organisms, biochemistry/pharmacology, human brain imaging, stem cells.
 The student is responsible for describing how the proposed committee represents at least three areas/approaches.
 The composition of each student's advisory committee will be reviewed and must be approved by the First-Year Advisory Committee.
 All changes to the makeup of your advisory committee, must be approved by the First-Year Advisory Committee.
-N&PP students are required to have at least one member of the N&PP Steering Committee represented on their thesis advisory committee.
+Neuroscience and Public Policy students are required to have at least one member of the Neuroscience and Public Policy Steering Committee represented on their thesis advisory committee.

 The advisory committee will meet with you once each semester before you become a dissertator (during the first four or five academic semesters) and once each year after you become a dissertator to review your progress.
 At least four members of the committee must be present at each meeting.
 Your major professor chairs the advisory committee and will write a report that summarizes each meeting.
 You should review each report and discuss it with your major professor.
 Every report must be signed by you and your major professor and becomes part of your permanent record.
 The summary reports are used by the steering committee, program faculty, and director to monitor progress.
 If you believe the report does not describe your progress accurately or is in error in some other respect, you should bring these concerns to the attention of your major professor immediately.
 If a satisfactory resolution cannot be achieved, you should inform the First-Year Advisory Committee, which will assist you in deciding whether to ask for a review by the steering committee.
 The First-Year Advisory Committee can handle any issues or problems that arise after the first year and are not resolved by your advisory committee.
-An Advisory Committee Report form is shown in the appendix of the Handbook and can be found on the NTP website.
+An Advisory Committee Report form is shown in the appendix of the Handbook and can be found on the Neuroscience Training Program website.

 Once a committee is formed you are required to have a committee meeting every semester until you become a dissertator.
 As a dissertator you are required to have one meeting per year until your thesis defense.